nikkighi/Dice-Game-Versions/README.md

-Different versions of a dice game using different JAVA techniques
+Different versions of a dice game using different JAVA techniques of loops and methods.